isomerpages/moe-navalbasesec/_prospective-students/DSA @ NBSS/Selection Criteria.md

 the aptitude test, applicants are required to bring their own table-tennis paddle and will be asked to:</p>
 <p>·&nbsp;Participate in one or more games of table-tennis.</p>
-<p>·&nbsp;Perform other physical exercises related to table-tennis.&nbsp;</p>
+<p>·&nbsp;Perform other physical exercises related to table-tennis.
-<p>Applicants will be evaluated on their performance during the interview
+<br>Applicants will be evaluated on their performance during the interview
 as well as:
 <br>·&nbsp;General proficiency in table-tennis
 <br>·&nbsp;Fitness and agility</p>